Benfield Industries, Inc.

 From 1971 until 1983, Benfield Industries mixed and packaged bulk materials for resale at the site.
 The company’s facility handled and stored paint thinners, solvents, sealants, cleaners, de-icing solutions and wood preservatives.
 In 1982, a fire destroyed most on-site structures and ended operations.
 In 1989, EPA listed the site on the NPL.

 In 2002, Haywood Vocational Opportunities, Inc. (HVO) purchased the site property.
 In 2004, HVO redeveloped the site into a vocational training center and a manufacturing facility with multiple parking areas.
 Fencing around the site limits access.
 The site’s cleanup supports commercial and industrial land uses.
+In April 2013, EPA presented to HVO Region 4’s “Excellence in Site Reuse” Award for HVO involvement in the cleanup and redevelopment of the site.

 Site investigations found contamination in ground water and soil that could potentially harm people in the area.
 Contamination resulted from waste handling practices at the site.
 Contaminant of concern include pesticides, polycyclic aromatic hydrocarbons (PAHs), heavy metals and volatile organic compounds (VOCs).